Beaux-Arts Apartments: Site

 The Beaux-Arts Apartments are a pair of apartment towers on 307 and 310 East 44th Street, between Second Avenue and First Avenue, in the East Midtown and Turtle Bay neighborhoods of Manhattan in New York City.
 307 East 44th Street is on the north side of the street, while 310 East 44th Street is on the south side.
 Number 307's rectangular land lot covers 15,865 ft2, with a frontage of 158 ft along 44th Street and a depth of 100.42 ft.
 Number 310's rectangular land lot covers 17,572 ft2, with a frontage of 175 ft along 44th Street and a depth of 100.42 ft.
-Number 310 is directly adjacent to the Beaux-Arts Institute of Design to the west.
-The apartments are also near the Ford Foundation Building to the south and the Millennium Hilton New York One UN Plaza hotel and the Church Center for the United Nations to the east.
+Number 310 is directly between Three United Nations Plaza to the east and the Beaux-Arts Institute of Design building at 304 East 44th Street to the west.
+Directly east of number 307 are One and Two United Nations Plaza (which contain the Millennium Hilton New York One UN Plaza hotel).
+The apartments are also near the Ford Foundation Building to the south, as well as the Church Center for the United Nations to the east.

 In the early 20th century, a large portion of Turtle Bay's population was involved in the arts or architecture.
 Structures such as the Beaux-Arts Institute of Design and the residential Turtle Bay Gardens, Tudor City, and Beekman Tower were constructed for this community.
 William Lescaze's renovation of an existing brownstone townhouse on 48th Street, and its subsequent conversion into the Lescaze House, inspired similar renovations to other structures in the neighborhood, such as 219 East 49th Street.